kayc0des/Medical_Cost_Linear-Regression/README.md

 1. Clone this repository to your local machine.
 2. Ensure you have Python installed on your system.
-3. Install the required dependencies listed in `requirements.txt` using the following command:
+3. Install the required dependencies listed in `requirements.txt` using the following command: pip install -r requirements.txt
 4. Navigate to the directory containing the cloned repository.

 ### Usage